Muskies Inc. Chapter 69 | New York State

 They are intended to bring regulatory consistency to all inland muskie waters, provide more spring fishing opportunities after the spawning period, and require that more muskies are returned to their respective fisheries, which will allow them to grow to more desirable sizes and give them additional years to spawn.

-2024 Musky Opening Day Inland Lakes NYS
+2024 Musky Closing Day Inland Lakes NYS

 Day(s)